mcp-rune 0.107.0

 Key distinction: Concept vs Rule vs Workflow

-• Concept = knowledge about what exists and how things relate (“deals contain rights, which inherit restrictions”)
+• Concept = knowledge about what exists and how things relate (“projects contain tasks, which inherit priority and due date”)

-• Rule = a testable constraint that can pass or fail (“catch-up rights must have transmission_type”)
+• Rule = a testable constraint that can pass or fail (“in-progress tasks must have a due_date”)

-• Workflow = an ordered sequence of steps to accomplish a goal (“set up catch-up VOD in 5 steps”)
+• Workflow = an ordered sequence of steps to accomplish a goal (“set up a project with tasks in 5 steps”)

 If you find yourself writing a concept with an evaluate function, make it a rule.
 If you find yourself writing a rule with 10 steps, make it a workflow.